 Establishing yourself as a thought leader

-"Experience takes time, patience, hard work and a willingness to listen and learn from others," he told Business News Daily.
+"Experience takes time, patience, hard work and a willingness to listen and learn from others," he said.
 "Those leaders who can observe and connect information from a number of sources are generally well positioned to create ideas that are informed by the needs of the marketplace.
 Credibility combines that expertise with a measure of humility, honesty and an appreciation for the human aspect of leading people."

 Mark Rogers, founder and CEO of management consulting company Insights Without Borders, said thought leadership is an extension of one's personal brand, specifically his or her ability to build an authentic online reputation.